RaniaMidaoui/CTF-writeups/CSAW22/Quantum Leap/ReadMe.md

 This ⊗ represents a tensor product, you can read about it here if you don't know what it is : https://www.math3ma.com/blog/the-tensor-product-demystified

 The first qubit is usually referred to as the control qubit and the second qubit as the target qubit.
-Expressed in basis states, the CNOT gate: leaves the control qubit unchanged and performs a Pauli-X gate (which just flips the state of the qubit) on the target qubit when the control qubit is in state ∣1⟩;
+Expressed in basis states, the CNOT gate: leaves the control qubit unchanged and performs a Pauli-X gate or NOT gate (which just flips the state of the qubit) on the target qubit when the control qubit is in state ∣1⟩;
 leaves the target qubit unchanged when the control qubit is in state ∣0⟩.

 As you may have noticed, this challenge can be done manually by converting the output string to binary, taking two bits at a time and checking the value of the most significant bit, if it's 1, the other bit is flipped, else, nothing is done.